truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratePrep.md

 ## Preparing for Migration

-Before you attempt to migrate your CORE system to the latest release of SCALE Bluefin (22.12.4.2):
+Before you attempt to migrate your CORE system to a SCALE major version:

 1. Upgrade your CORE system to the most recent publicly-available CORE version.
    TrueNAS systems on 12.0x or earlier should upgrade to the latest CORE 13.0 release (e.g 13.0-U6.1 or newer) prior to migrating to SCALE.